*Ultimate travel guide to the beautiful Sognefjord and enjoy the Flam railway in Norway, and travel tips about how to enjoy the tour a bit more!*

 Making the most #1

 Since we were traveling from Bergen to Oslo, we decided to send our big luggage from Bergen to Oslo in the morning and so we did not have to drag them around as we are switching from car to car, or wandering around the town after we landed from the cruise.
-We used Porter Service as they are specialized to transport luggage between Bergen and Oslo for Norway in a Nutshell travelers.
+We used Porter Service as they are specialized to transport luggage between Bergen and Oslo for Norway in a Nutshell traveler.
 Our luggage was picked up at 6:30am, just before we headed out to the train station; and then the luggage would safely arrive at the reception of our Oslo hotel at night.

 8:40 am The scenic Bergen Railway